PRESERVATION BOOTCAMP

-Wood Floor Repair & Passive Restoration
+Wood Floor Repair + Passive Restoration: November 7th -9th

 This will be an intense, learn-by-doing opportunity.
 This class is not about aggressively drum sanding wood floors to make them look new.
 Much like fine antiques, we want to keep the flooring's character-defining features and patina.